ecnu-sa-labs/ecnu-sa-labs/lab_manual/lab4.md

 #### TODO3

-In this section, you are required to define the `equivalent` function in `lab4/src/BSTUtils.py` which checks the two BSTs are equivalent in terms of the containing (key, value) pairs while disregarding the differences between tree structures.
+(1) In this section, you are required to define the `equivalent` function in `lab4/src/BSTUtils.py` which checks the two BSTs are equivalent in terms of the containing (key, value) pairs while disregarding the differences between tree structures.
+You can find some hints in the code comments.

-Based on your implemented `equivalent` function, you are required to come up some metamorphic properties for the operations `delete` and `union` respectively in `lab4/tests/test3.py` to identify one bug planted in `lab4/bugs/bug3.py`.
+(2) Based on your implemented `equivalent` function, you are required to come up some metamorphic properties for the operations `delete` and `union` respectively in `lab4/tests/test3.py` to identify one bug planted in `lab4/bugs/bug3.py`.
+You can find some hints in the code comments.

-After that, you can run the following command to confirm whether your properties can help find one bug planted in `lab4/bugs/bug3.py`.
+After that, you can run the following command to confirm whether your properties can successfully find one bug planted in `lab4/bugs/bug3.py`.
 Note that we only planted one bug in `delete`, and `union` is correct and does not have bugs.
 If your properties find some bugs in `union`, you may need to carefully check whether your property is correctly defined.

 ```python
 lab4/tests$ make test3